Now Let's Learn About Chapter 13

 (11) What does it cost to file under Chapter 13?
-We can't speak for all attorneys...but generally, subject to certain exceptions....in our office...for purposes of filing cases in the Eastern and Middle District of North Carolina....the "up-front" retainer for filing Chapter 13 is $0, plus the upfront court filing fee ($284) plus about $50 in other costs.
+We can't speak for all attorneys...but generally, subject to certain exceptions....in our office...for purposes of filing cases in the Eastern, Middle and Western District of North Carolina....the "up-front" retainer for filing Chapter 13 is $0, plus the upfront court filing fee ($284) plus about $50 in other costs.
 The overall cost of representation in a Chapter 13 case varies from State to State.
 In North Carolina ....the cost for the garden-variety Chapter 13 case is set can vary from $3,000 to $4,500 or more depending upon what services are required.

 (12) How fast can I get relief?
 The answer is the same as for Chapter 7.
 We can’t speak for other attorneys but our answer is this.
 In most cases, we work as fast as you pay us and provide us with the documents and other information necessary to prepare the schedules required in filing your case.
 Your case can be filed in as little as a week and even quicker in an emergency.
 In an emergency if need be to avoid repossession or to stop a foreclosure we can free up staff to get a case filed in less than a day.